xloem/git-remote-bsv/README.md

 log.
 Integrating the protocol into the client could also provide for the client to ignore or undo history rewrites automatically.

+## See Also

+- https://github.com/xloem/bitfiles provides for exporting D history in a format readable by git, which could be used to make the 3rd integrity concern moot
+- https://github.com/xloem/js-gitview has some initial work on making a javascript git repository viewer, which could run on a blockchain

 ## Recovering From Catastrophe

 The original repo private key was lost for a bit.
 The original content is at: